ibm-cloud-docs/cis/logpush.md

    Cloud Object Storage
    :   Enter the Cloud Object Storage instance, bucket information (name and region), bucket path (_optional_).
 Then, organize logs into daily folders (_optional_).

-       Destination values for IBM Cloud Object Storage must be unique.
+       Destination values for Cloud Object Storage must be unique.
 It is recommended to use a bucket path to avoid conflicts.

    IBM QRader
    :   Enter the QRader URL, then select a log source port.